TomGFFM/PraxisProjektSemester4/MiniMetroBot/docs/README.md

 Either of these options will start the MiniMetroBot.

-## YOLOv8 Model Training information
+## YOLOv8 Model Training Information

-### Model Information
+### Model Overview
-The project folder "yolo_tuning" contains a subfolder "model_tuned".
-Here are a number of model folders available which contain trained YOLOv8 object detection models.
-The final model which was chosen and integrated into the recent version of the Bot is in the folder: "round_optimized_with_Adamax_True_bs_16_20230826_1342"
+The `yolo_tuning` directory houses a sub-directory named `model_tuned`, which features multiple folders containing trained YOLOv8 object detection models.
+The final model currently integrated into the bot resides in the folder named "round_optimized_with_Adamax_True_bs_16_20230826_1342."

-### Training Metrics
+### Evaluation Metrics
-The relevant training metrics can be reviewed in the public CometML report for this project.
-Click here to visit the report page: [MiniMetroBot CometML Metrics Report.](https://www.comet.com/tomgffm/mini-metro-object-detection/reports/minimetro-bot-detection-model-tuning-report)
+You can assess the pertinent training metrics through the public CometML report designated for this project.
+To explore the detailed report, click the following link: [MiniMetroBot CometML Metrics Report](https://www.comet.com/tomgffm/mini-metro-object-detection/reports/minimetro-bot-detection-model-tuning-report).

-### Model Training
+### How to Train the Model
-The YOLOv8 model training can be performed via the script yolo_model_tuning.py.
-The underlying base model is available in the folder "model_source".
+The YOLOv8 model can be trained using the `yolo_model_tuning.py` script.
+The foundational model for training is stored in the `model_source` folder and serves as the baseline YOLOv8 model for training.
+For additional usage guidelines and information, consult the included docstrings.
-This contains the basic YOLOv8 which is used as a foundation for the detection model training.
-Review contained docstring for further usage and information.

 ## Contributing